MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/enable-features-office-365.md

 ## <a name="teams-org-wide-settings"></a>Configurações de toda a organização do Microsoft Teams

 Você pode controlar as configurações de usuário de toda a organização no Centro de Administração do Microsoft Teams e do Skype for Business.
-Para editar as configurações de toda a organização, vá para o Centro de Administração do Microsoft Skype for Business e selecione **Configurações de toda a organização**. É possível definir as configurações a seguir
+Para editar as configurações de toda a organização, vá para o Centro de Administração do Microsoft Teams e Skype for Business e selecione **Configurações de toda a organização**. É possível definir as configurações a seguir

 ### <a name="external-access"></a>Acesso externo